 (ii) The physical and chemical aspects of the API make it difficult to handle / formulate.

+In our first article we discussed how we can work with limited quantities of available API.
 In this second article we investigate how Upperton approaches formulation development when working with hard to handle APIs.

 Working with Hard to Handle APIs